rikumat/chess-engine/documentation/viikkoraportit/report5.md

-# Week 1
+# Week 5

 ## Weekly progress
-This week I created the initial github-project, and planned how the project will be implemented.
-I studied minimax-algorithm and alpha-beta pruning by watching videos on youtube.
-I also watched an instructional video about how to create a chess engine in python.
-I created a plan for how legal moves will be calculated (moves updated after every move).
+Significant improvements in both memory- and computation-efficiency.
+This week i integrated custom move generator with my Ai, removed looping in evaluation function, and transitioned from copying previous game state to undoing changes after recursive call.
+I added move ordering (order by eating most valuable piece first).
+Now it is feasible to calculate 7 moves forward (10-15 seconds) as opposed to last week's 5.

 ## Unclear and troubling things
-Perhaps the most troublesome thing as of yet is how to store legal moves such that they can be removed efficiently when they are no longer legal.
-The initial plan for keeping track of legal moves is to start with initial state (pawns and knights can move) and update them every time a piece is moved for all affected pieces.
+What should happen when the Ai notices it's losing in mate in 7?
+How is the best move selected when all moves result in a checkmate?
+If this happens should i return best move from smaller depth until the mate is no longer detected, or should i change expectation and hope the player doesn't move optimally?

+How can i gain slightly efficiency to make the game comfortable with depth 7 minimax?

 ## Next steps
-The next step in the project is to create the ability to keep track of legal moves when the game progresses.
-After this, initial heuristic function will be created to calculate how favorable a position is for the player.
-Then, minimax algorithm will be implemented.
-Finally, the focus will be moved to improving the heuristic function.
+The next step is to consider endgames.
+Ensure the game ends without a crash, based on the earlier problem.
+After this, allow castling and pawn promotion initialy to queen only.
+Finally, consider improvements to user experience.

-### Hours used: 3
+### Hours used: 10